 What lessons would you like to pick from Shopify’s carpet bombing on YouTube?

 Shopify uses the Shopify Academy to create awesome courses that can help new (and also veteran) entrepreneurs to succeed with their e-commerce businesses.

 The online courses on Shopify Academy are free.
 Shopify wants to make premium education for entrepreneurs completely free, without you having to spend the next $1000 on some course or waste time watching random videos on Youtube.

 Now, as with any online course, there’s an instant connect that’s created between users and instructors or the brand.

 While Shopify doesn’t push you to sign up for a free trial, it does go all out to educate, train, and to inspire you with the academy.

 You don’t have to spend thousands of dollars to create online courses for your own brand.
-Just signup with Podia and launch your online courses, membership sites, and sell your digital downloads.
+Just signup with Payhip or Podia and launch your online courses, membership sites, and sell your digital downloads.

 #7.
 Provide Free Tools To Turn Visitors Into Fans